bikeshaving/crank/website/documents/guides/07-lifecycles.md

 title: Lifecycles
 ---

 Crank uses generator functions to define component lifecycles.
-Internally, this is achieved by calling the [`next()`, `return()` and `throw()` methods of generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator#instance_methods) returned from components.
-As a developer, this means you can use standard JavaScript control flow to execute code during the lifecycle of a component.
-For parts of the lifecycle which cannot be placed in the generator body itself, Crank provides the lifecycle methods `schedule()`, `flush()` and `cleanup()` on the context.
+Internally, this is achieved by calling the [`next()`, `return()` and `throw()` methods of the generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator#instance_methods) returned from components.
+As a developer, this means you can use standard JavaScript control flow to execute code at various points in a component’s lifecycle.

+For parts of the lifecycle which cannot be expressed in the generator body itself, Crank provides the lifecycle methods `schedule()`, `flush()` and `cleanup()` on the context.

 ## Setup, update and teardown logic